Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 * $A \sbn B$ if $\not \exists T!! : B <: T!!$

 TODO(How the existence check works)

-### Generics

-TODO(How are generics different from type parameters?
-Or are we going to get into deep technical detail?)

 ### Upper and lower bounds